Why am I getting a 554 or 400 "Message rejected" error with the message "Email address is not verified" from Amazon SES?

 When you send emails using Amazon SES, you must verify the identities (domains or email addresses) that you send email from.
 If you send emails using an unverified identity, you can get "Message rejected" errors.
 These errors can apply to the "From", "Source", "Sender", or "Return-Path" addresses.

 If you're using the Amazon SES SMTP interface, then the error is similar to "554 Message rejected: Email address is not verified.
 The following identities failed the check in region region: identity0, identity1, identity2."

 If you're using the Amazon SES API (HTTPS) interface, then the error is "400 Message rejected."
 If you get the 400 error, check the error stack for a description of what exactly caused the error.
 If you see the error message "Email address is not verified," then that means you're sending email from an identity that failed the verification check in that AWS Region.

 To resolve 554 or 400 "Message rejected" errors with the message "Email address is not verified," check the following:

 - Open the Amazon SES console.
-Confirm that the identity you're sending emails from has a verification status of success, not pending or failure.
+Confirm that the identity you're sending emails from has a verification status of verified, not pending or failure.
 If your identity is stuck in the pending state, see What can I do if my domain is stuck in the "pending verification" status or in the "failed" verification status in Amazon SES?

 - If your email address is verified, check that the email address on the message that resulted in the "Message rejected" error is correct.
-Email addresses are case sensitive.
+Email addresses are case-sensitive.
 The email address that you used to send the message must match your verified email address exactly.